ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 * Selection contains a combination of folder and configuration nodes.
 Selected nodes must be of same type.
 * Selection contains nodes with different parent nodes.
 Selected nodes must have the same parent node.

-Once a selection of nodes have been copied or moved successfully, the target folder is refreshed to reflect the change.
+Once a selection of nodes have been moved successfully, the target folder is refreshed to reflect the change.

-**NOTE**: Copying a large number of nodes and/or nodes with deep sub-trees is discouraged as this is an "expensive" operation.
-Moving nodes on the other hand is lightweight as only references in the tree structure are updated.

 Logging
 -------